HirokiNariyoshi/jp_llm_nmt-token-optimizer/OLLAMA_SETUP.md

 python optimize.py
 ```

-Expected results: **53-58% token savings** when translating Japanese to English for processing!
+Expected results: **20% or more token savings** when translating Japanese to English for processing!